Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Background

 \subsection{Related Work}

 In the realm of EMD approximations, various innovative methods have been proposed.
 The Flowtree method \cite{tree} embeds a dataset into a tree structure to facilitate the matching of queries in a hierarchical manner.
 The Diffusion method \cite{tong2021diffusion} diffuses distributions across multi-scale graphs, comparing diffused histograms to approximate EMD.
 The hierarchical sliced Wasserstein distance (H-SWD) method \cite{nguyen2023hierarchical} implements a hierarchical scheme for projecting datasets into one-dimensional distributions, enhancing efficiency for high-dimensional data.
 The Approximate Iterative Constrained Transfers (ACT) method \cite{atasu2019linear} improves R-WMD \cite{kusner2015word} by imposing relaxed constraint \eqref{inflow} through iterations.
-Finally, the Multi-scale Sparse Sinkhorn (M3S) method \cite{chen2022computing} partitions a dataset hierarchically into subsets, integrating a multi-scale approach with the Sinkhorn algorithm for EMD approximation.
+The Multi-scale Sparse Sinkhorn (M3S) method \cite{chen2022computing} partitions a dataset hierarchically into subsets, integrating a multi-scale approach with the Sinkhorn algorithm for EMD approximation.
+Additionally, \cite{huguet2023geodesic} accelerates the Sinkhorn algorithm using sparse graph Laplacian for EMD computation with geodesic ground distance. \cite{forrow2019statistical} first introduces low-rank constraints on the feasible couplings in OT problems, with an algorithm tailored for the squared Euclidean ground distance.
+Building on this, \cite{scetbon2021low} proposes a generic linear-time solver for OT problems with arbitrary costs under low-rank constraints.
+Beyond the methods above, another line of work, originating from the geometric transportation problem, has introduced near-linear time approximation schemes with strong theoretical guarantees \cite{Kyle2022, Agarwal2017FasterAlgorithms, sharathkumar2012algorithms} that are also applicable for approximating EMD.